isabelaaguiar/ENES247/lab2-7segDisplayofAdders/README.md.md

 *Describe the changes to the previous project that turned it into an adder in terms of the verilog code.*

-More wires, 3 inputs for each hex instead of 4 now.
+Now there are two lines of inputs  instead of one, and they are added together.
+After added, act like the one input line from last project.

 *The maximum of adding two four bit numbers is 5 bits.
 We are already displaying the 5th bit on an LED.
 Why not implement a 4 bit adder?
 What is so complicated about implementing a four bit adder with BCD output ?*